dylanpieper/chatalot/README.md

 ### Sequential Processing

 Process chats in sequence, or one at a time.
-Save responses to disk for each chat and resume interrupted processing from the last saved chat.
+Save responses to disk for each chat and resume processing from the last saved chat.

 ``` r
 library(chatalot)